EmbySupport/Emby.Docs/Sync.md

 ## Creating Download Jobs

 The above showed how a download can be initiated.
-For more detail on download jobs, see [Download jobs](Sync-Jobs.md)
+See [Download jobs](Sync-Jobs.md) for how to view and manage the download jobs.

 ## User Access